Steven Spielberg's unrealized projects: The Big Ticket

 In June 1999, it was reported that Gore Verbinski was in final negotiations to direct The Big Ticket for DreamWorks, based on an idea conceived by Spielberg.
 Jim Herzfeld wrote the script which centers on a man who is obsessed with watching car chases on the evening news.

 2000s

 Harry Potter and the Philosopher's Stone

 Prior to Chris Columbus's official involvement, Spielberg was considered to direct Harry Potter and the Philosopher's Stone.
 Spielberg stated in 2012: "I was offered Harry Potter.
 I developed it for about five or six months with Steve Kloves, and then I dropped out."
-Spielberg wanted to combine the Harry Potter books into an animated film, but Warner Bros. president Alan F. Horn objected.
+Spielberg wanted to combine the Harry Potter books into an animated film, but Warner Bros.
+Pictures president Alan F. Horn objected.
 Spielberg also wanted Haley Joel Osment to portray the titular character.
 Spielberg ultimately backed out as director due to creative differences with J. K. Rowling.
 He went on to direct A.I.
 Artificial Intelligence instead.